 UC Davis School of Law has in recent years made impressive strides in several areas that have contributed and will continue to contribute to its growing national reputation.
 Our strong showing in numerous rankings represents a welcome confirmation of King Hall’s excellence.

-U.S. News & World Report Ranking: UC Davis School of Law placed 38th in the latest U.S. News rating of almost 200 American Bar Association-approved law schools.
-The rankings, which appear in the recently released 2013 edition of "America's Best Graduate Schools," confirm our high standing among the nation's top law schools.
+U.S. News & World Report Ranking: UC Davis School of Law placed 31st in the latest U.S. News rating of almost 200 American Bar Association-approved law schools.
+As part of the survey, the school was ranked among the top 25 in the nation based on responses from law school deans and faculty.

-Faculty Quality Ranking: The UC Davis School of Law faculty was also rated 23rd in the most recent (2012) comprehensive faculty quality assessment undertaken by Brian Leiter, a law professor at the University of Chicago, whose periodic rating of law faculty productivity and influence is often regarded as the single most systematic evaluation of American law school quality.
-Leiter's rankings are second in prominence among law school ranking systems only to the U.S. News annual survey.
+Faculty Quality Ranking: The UC Davis School of Law faculty was also rated 23rd in the most recent comprehensive faculty quality assessment undertaken by Brian Leiter, a law professor at the University of Chicago, whose periodic rating of law faculty productivity and influence is often regarded as the single most systematic evaluation of American law school quality.